DevExCodeHub/custom-toolchain/README.md

 DevOps Insights is available through integration with IBM® Cloud Continuous Delivery toolchains.
 You can add DevOps Insights to any toolchain by selecting it from the tool integration catalog.

-DevOps Insights is also part of many toolchain templates.
-If you create a toolchain from a template that includes DevOps Insights, make sure that DevOps Insights is set to Advanced.
-Then, create the toolchain and skip to Using Insights.

 To add DevOps Insights to a toolchain:
 - Click Add a Tool.